 The charge of the Exhibits Committee is to coordinate and to facilitate displays in Hamilton and Sinclair Libraries.
 The Committee is not explicitly responsible for mounting exhibits.

 The Exhibits Committee is responsible for coordinating and facilitating short-term or temporary displays mounted anywhere in the library regardless of format.
-The Committee will ensure that the general library display cases are filled at all times.
-Cases will not be empty for longer than a few days between exhibits.

 The purpose of providing exhibits in the Hamilton and Sinclair Library exhibit areas is to:

 - Publicize the resources of the UH Library.

 - Inform users about available library services and facilities.